 Do you use any cookies from third-party companies?

 Does Assurity use any non-cookie tracking technologies?

 We may also use web beacons (including conversion pixels) or other technologies for similar purposes as above and we may include these on our sites, in marketing email messages or our newsletter, affiliated websites, to determine whether messages have been opened and links clicked on.
 Web beacons do not place information on your device, but they may work in conjunction with cookies to monitor website activity.
 The information provided below about cookies also applies to web beacons and similar technologies.
-Conversion pixels are small codes located on a particular web page which are triggered when someone visits a page resulting in an increase in the conversion count.
+Conversion pixels are small codes located on a particular web page that are triggered when someone visits a page resulting in an increase in the conversion count.

 What if I don’t want cookies?

 By using our site, you agree that we can place cookies on your device as explained below.
 If you want to remove existing cookies from your device, you can do this using your browser options.
-If you want to block future cookies being placed on your device, you can change your browser settings to do this.
-For more information on managing cookies see All About Cookies - Manage Cookies.
+If you want to block future cookies from being placed on your device, you can change your browser settings to do this.
+For more information on managing cookies see All About Cookies – Manage Cookies.
 Currently, ‘Do Not Track’ initiatives are not recognised by our site.